sahithyandev/s3/src/content/docs/data-communication-and-networking/21-data-transmission.md

 ### Parallel

 Group of bits is sent simultaneously by using a separate line for each bit.
 Fast.
 Costly.
 Thicker wires are required to reduce signal degradation; and cannot be bundled into a single cable.
-Bits may not be received simultaneously, which is called _skew_.
 Synchronization is required so the receiver samples the bits correctly.

+#### Skew

+When bits are not received simultaneously.
 ### Serial

 Group of bits is sent over a single line, one bit a time.
 Cheap.
 Reliable.
 Increases hardware complexity.

 #### Asynchronous Serial

 Bits are divided into small groups (i.e. bytes) and sent separately.
 Transmitted when sender has data to send.

+Properties:
-Receiver does not know when to expect data.
-Unpredictable time intervals between transmissions.
-Timing maintained within each group.
+- Receiver does not know when to expect data.
+- Unpredictable time intervals between transmissions.
+- Timing maintained within each group.

 Start and stop bit patterns are used to indicate the before and after data.
 Too much of overhead bits.

 Example: keyboard inputs.